jmandel/ansible-ccda/README.md

 * `playbook.yml`     the top-level [install script](playbook.yml)

 ### Config files
-There are two short files you'll need to edit:
+There are three short files you'll need to edit:

+**`hosts.yml`**
+If you want to install all three components (Direct, C-CDA Receiver, and C-CDA Scorecard), you're all set.

+If you'd rather leave some components out, just delete the relevant blocks from `hosts.yml`.

 **`settings/ccda_receiver.yml`**
 Set up the URLs for your C-CDA Receiver.
 You'll simply substitute your hostname for the default (`direct-ansible.smartplatforms.org`).

 For a complete example, see [settings/ccda_receiver.yml](settings/ccda_receiver.yml)

 **`settings/direct_server.yml`**
 Set up your Direct server.
 You'll want to edit the default template to use